dr-natetorious/TIM-8120_Distributed_Systems/Week3_SharedResource_CommunicationMechanisms/Readings/DesignPatterns/README.md

 > Notice in this case the agents run concurrently, but because the second agent is waiting on A, that is raised by the first agent.
 The two computations are concurrent.
 The two agents are combined but they expose the combination actions (i.e., they accept C, B, and X and produce Y).
 This eliminates the propensity of bugs caused by the out-of-order coding in sequential languages.

 ![communication_based_control.png](communication_based_control.png)

-## Modeling Message Queueing Services with Reliability Guarantee in Cloud Computing Environment Using Colored Petri Nets (2015)

-The authors [Jing Li Yidong Cui and Yan Ma](Queuing_with_Reliability_Guarantee_in_CloudComputing.pdf) walk over the process of using _Colored Petri Nets_ to model distributed FIFO queue services, like Amazon Simple Queue Service (SQS).

-They recommend using [CPN Tools v4.0](http://cpntools.org/) for creating and simulating these environments.